secretGeek/today-i-learned-staging/powershell/replace_a_line_in_a_file.md

     $targetFile = 'FileName.ps1'
     $regex = '^This is the old line$"'
     $with = "This is the new line"
-    (Get-Content $targetFile) -replace $regex, $hashyLine | Set-Content $targetFile
+    (Get-Content $targetFile -encoding utf8) -replace $regex, $with | Set-Content $targetFile -encoding utf8

-Unexplored edge cases... what happens to the encoding?
+Unexplored edge cases...
 What if you want to replace one thing many times on a single line?
 What if it's not the whole line, etc. What if you only want to do the replace on the first match, or on the last match?

 ## See also